bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 ### To change environment variables one can use export or unset.
 ![export.png](../images/export.png)

-- here you can see I changed the shell from bash to sh.
+- Here you can see I changed the shell from bash to sh.

 ## Parent and Child EV inheritance